mike-oneal/BG-Connector/doc/bgconnector.md

 	* warehouse_to_sde: Script that creates an intance of bgimport.WarehouseToSde and calls the class' run method.
 	* sde_to_warehouse: Script that creates an intance of bgeport.SdeToWarehouse and calls the class' run method.

-Property File
+Configuration
 -------------

-The connector uses a Java-like property file to configure itself.
-The property file contains the following properties:
+The connector is configured with a Java-like property file.
+The property file is referenced by the warehouse_to_sde and sde_to_warehouse scripts and contains the following properties:

 <table>
 	<tr>
 		<th>Property</th>
 		<th>Description</th>
-		<th>Sample</th>
+		<th>Example</th>
 	</tr>
 	<tr>
 		<td>importLogFile</td>